 Earlier in an online press conference on November 23, Ms. Duterte said she had spoken to an assassin and instructed him to kill President Marcos, his wife and his cousin, the speaker of the Philippine House of Representatives, if she was killed.

 Ms Duterte's office said she was not present when the summons was sent and had not yet read it.
-Ms Duterte said on November 25 that she would comply if the investigators summoned her.
+On November 25, Ms Duterte said she would comply if subpoenaed by investigators.

-Philippine Vice President Sara Duterte at an investigation into alleged misuse of public funds, November 25.
+Philippine Vice President Sara Duterte at an investigation into allegations of misuse of public funds, November 25.
 Photo: Reuters

 In a national address on November 25, Mr. Marcos vowed to counter “reckless and disturbing threats” against him, and would not allow such criminal attempts to take place, but did not name Ms. Duterte.